-At Aeschleman Law, we are experienced in the legal process and specific county rules regarding child custody and visitation.
+At Aeschleman Law, our San Jose child custody lawyers are experienced in the legal process and specific county rules regarding child custody and visitation.
 We work with parents to determine what custody and visitation schedule works best for their particular child and family.
 Every family is different and every child has different needs.

 Many times, custody and visitation agreements are easily agreed to when parents see eye to eye on a parenting plan.
 Aeschleman Law can help you draft a comprehensive agreement, which would become the Court’s order.
 However, when parents do not agree on what is best for their child, utilization of the Court process is necessary.
 If this is your situation, you should consult with a custody lawyer to find out your rights and the Court’s process for making a custody order.

 When the Court discusses and makes orders about custody, the Court is concerned with two types of custody, which are Legal Custody and Physical Custody.

 Legal Custody allows a parent to make decisions regarding his or her child’s welfare.
 This includes the right to decide a child’s medical, educational, and other welfare related decisions.
 Parents may have joint legal custody, or under some circumstances, one party may be awarded sole legal custody.